 by Sally from Our 3 Kids v The World

-Lakes Entrance is a small coastal town located 4 hours from Melbourne in East Gippsland and is home to Ninety Mile Beach, a pristine stretch of coast line facing the Tasman Sea.
-Lakes Entrance is best known for its inland waterways, Gippsland Lakes has a varying of wildlife including dolphins, seals, pelicans and is a popular area for fishing enthusiasts.
-Lakes Entrance is not all about the coast though, its surrounded by amazing fresh and local produce, fabulous wineries and bespoke cheese makers.
-The top attraction is Lakes Entrance Segway, the only segway experience in the world that takes you along the beach, in this case the picturesque Ninety Mile Beach.
+Lakes Entrance is a small coastal town located 4 hours from Melbourne in East Gippsland and is home to Ninety Mile Beach, a pristine stretch of coastline facing the Tasman Sea.
+Lakes Entrance is best known for its inland waterways, Gippsland Lakes has a variety of wildlife including dolphins, seals, and pelicans and is a popular area for fishing enthusiasts.
+Lakes Entrance is not all about the coast though, it’s surrounded by amazing fresh and local produce, fabulous wineries and bespoke cheese makers.
+The top attraction is Lakes Entrance Segway, the only segway experience in the world that takes you along the beach, in this case, the picturesque Ninety Mile Beach.

 Just a short 20min drive from Lakes Entrance is the gorgeous village hamlet of Metung.
 You’ll fall in love with the village as you drive in through Chinaman’s Creek with the bush surrounds and little piers with various yachts and boats for hire.
 Traditionally a fishing village, inland on the Gippsland Lakes this gorgeous little village is the perfect place to relax and unwind.
 Currently under construction is the Metung Hot Springs with stage 1 opening in December 2020.
 You’ll never see sunrises more glorious, make sure you visit the waterfront Metung Hotel at dusk for dinner and a sunset show like no other.

 by Bec from Wyld Family Travel